shivalikaraj/voice-assistant/README.md

 - “News”
 - “What is AI?”

----

 ## 👨‍💻 Author

 Built by [Shivalika Raj](https://github.com/shivalikaraj)

----

 ## ⭐ Show your support
 If you like this project, consider giving it a ⭐ on GitHub!

----

-## 🧠 Why this project matters
+## 🧠 Why this project matters?
 This project demonstrates:

-Speech processing
+- Speech processing
-API integration
+- API integration
-AI integration
+- AI integration
-Real-time system design
+- Real-time system design
-Automation using Python
+- Automation using Python

----